Code-Institute-Submissions/NGeorgi3v-Simon_Game/ReadMe.md

     Styles have been incorporated to give the game as much of a 'real life' experience as possible. `box-shadow`'s have been included to provide a professional and innovative look as well as keeping to the original design of the game.
     `cursor`'s have been added to each active clickable item for a better indication of where & when you can click.
-    Also, pads have been styled to have a very slight 3D effect to them.

     **Special styles include:**